(c) Durgadas (Rodney) Lingham.

 We have culturally misappropriated aspects of traditional disciplines that took traditional masters decades to master, such as yoga and meditation, which have become cultural or social cliches!
 This further removes us from the true organic roots we wish to be part of and instead turn such into a Hollywood-styled fad of the modern pop-culture regimes we seek to transcend.
 The irony is we find nothing wrong with doing this, but seek to elevate ourselves to a level above all transgressions, social and traditional.

 Due to all of this, we become ‘armchair experts’ in various fields, arguing with our Doctors, practitioners and teachers.
 Respect fades at home and then eventually declines further and we apply this to our workplace, having no respect for our seniors, lecturers, teachers, health care professionals or even partners.
 And this has become a global epidemic.
+We see ancient systems as Ayurveda, that gave us advanced procedures as plastic surgery, vaccinations and even surgical clips and turn it into a system of ‘healing’ and ‘self-healing’ as if it originated as a remote shaman tradition in the orient that never touched our shores!
+Yet, the Ayurvedic texts were themselves translated into Arabic and then Latin around the 7th – 9th centuries and became the basis of western surgical techniques!

 When we ‘let out fingers do the talking‘, we actually allow our ego-complex rather than our intellects to be stimulated and affect the emotional mental complex.
 The intellect doesn’t properly discern thoughts, pushed by the ego’s newly-found bits of wisdom (which in our minds is like an incomplete philosophy or a few tenets known without the full system or foundation).
 We then seek to defend our diminutive (and incomplete) knowledge to the world.
+We misappropriate the term “self-knowledge” from the east and turn it into whatever narcissistic fetish we have, when we haven’t studied something, have a superficial knowledge or don’t want to admit we don’t know something.
+We turn social-media into our bragging tool and constantly reiterate “this is what I’ve always said” and “I’ve said this since I was a child” to convince our audiences we’re not a novice and whatever we ‘like’ or ‘share’ remains within the realm of nurturing, rather than transcending our own ego-complexes.

 Vata pushing Pitta